In the Blog

 Eating Disorders are not just a White Feminist Issue

-Illustration by Sophie Freedman-Lawson.
+Illustration by Saul Freedman-Lawson.

 I developed an eating disorder at 18 years old.
 This was a time in my life when I was grappling with my identity, having just graduated high school, parted ways with many close friends, and unsure of what my future held.